-In the present case, an opponent had lodged an appeal without the proprietor doing so, and then withdrew it ... can the appeal procedure continue ex officio (a bit like the opposition R60 (2) CBE73, point 6 of the reasons)?
+In the present case, an opponent had lodged an appeal without the proprietor doing so, and then he had withdrawn… can the appeal procedure continue ex officio (a bit like for the opposition R60 (2) CBE73, point 6 of the reasons)?

-- There is an opposition procedure open to all if a third party thinks there is an error in a decision (point 10.1 of the reasons)
+- There is an opposition procedure open to all if a third party believes that there is an error in a decision (point 10.1 of the reasons)

-- At first sight, there are not so many errors in the first instance (point 10.2 of the reasons);
+- A priori, there are not that many errors at first instance (point 10.2 of the reasons);

-- Although the Office makes a point of issuing valid titles that are not tainted with defects, it is necessary to terminate at a certain point the procedure for the proper management of the means of the Office (point 10.3 of the reasons);
+- Although the office is compelled to issue valid and not tainted titles, it is necessary to close the procedure for the proper management of the office's resources at a time (point 10.3 of the reasons);

 - National procedures to cancel a patent remain open (point 11.1 of the reasons);